 Salary for Accounting Professionals

 Because there are so many employment opportunities for Certified Public Accountants, the average accounting salary can be quite varied.
-Like most careers, accounting salaries are often based on the individual’s education, career path, and experience as well as other factors such as location and size of the employer.
-However, according to the Bureau of Labor, the average annual wage for accountants and auditors was $67,190 in May 2015.1
+Like most careers, accounting salaries are often based on the individual’s education, career path, certifications, and experience, as well as other factors such as location and size of the employer.
+However, according to the US Bureau of Labor Statistics (BLS), the median annual wage for accountants and auditors was $68,150 in May 2016.1

-The average annual salary for accountants and auditors in the top five sectors are as follows:
+The median annual salary for accountants and auditors in the top five sectors are as follows:

 |Accounting, tax preparation, bookkeeping,

 Data from the US Bureau of Labor Statistics as of May 2016.1

 In addition to general bookkeeping tasks, most accountants are able to perform more complex tasks such as fraud auditing and payroll reporting as well as accurately reporting financial information to the government and to shareholders.
 In simple terms, accountants allow businesses and individuals to understand and evaluate money spent and profitability, creating an indispensable need for accountants in almost every sector.